OpenF2/F2/docs/src/container-development.md

 Once a user is authenticated on the container, how is the user then authenticated with all of the apps?
 [Encrypted URLs](#using-encrypted-urls).*

-<span class="label">Note</span> The Container Developer is free to utilize any app authentication method they deem fit.
+<span class="label label-default">Note</span> The Container Developer is free to utilize any app authentication method they deem fit.
 Container Developers and App Developers will need to work together to finalize the authentication details.

 ### Using Encrypted URLs